wbamberg/idl-reference/docs/nsIEditorMailSupport.md

 </table>

 ### insertAsCitedQuotation(aQuotedText, aCitation, aInsertHTML) ###
- Insert a string as quoted text
+<code> Insert a string as quoted text
 (whose representation is dependant on the editor type),
 replacing the selected text (if any),
 including, if possible, a "cite" attribute.